francescovallone/serinus/.website/core/routes.md

 }
 ```

-## Parsing (and validate) the request
+## Validation

-You can parse some of the `Request` properties before they reach the route handler by creating a ParseSchema.
+You can parse some of the `Request` properties before they reach the route handler by creating a ParseSchema and passing it to the route.
-Serinus follows the [Parse, don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) principle, so if the parsing fails, the request is not valid and should be rejected.

 ```dart
 import 'package:serinus/serinus.dart';